Bruno of Querfurt: Missionary life

+The emperor founded this monastery for the purpose of evangelising the Slavs, and Bruno soon became involved in this endeavour.
+In agreement with the Polish prince Bolesław Chrobry, the brothers Benedict and John were sent to Poland, where they founded a monastery in Międzyrzecz for the purpose of evangelizing the Polabian Slavs.
+Bruno was supposed to join them, but the death of the emperor and the ensuing turmoil prevented him from traveling to Poland.
+He stayed in Italy studying the language and awaiting the Apostolic appointment by Pope Sylvester II.
+In addition, the monks from Międzyrzecz were murdered on the night of November 11-12, 1003, by opponents of Prince Bolesław.

-In 1003 Pope Sylvester II appointed Bruno, at the age of 33, to head a mission amongst the pagan peoples of Eastern Europe.
-Bruno left Rome in 1004, and having been named an archbishop was consecrated in February of that year by Archbishop Tagino of Magdeburg.
+In 1003, Pope Sylvester II appointed Bruno, at the age of 33, to head a mission amongst the pagan peoples of Eastern Europe.
+Bruno left Rome in 1004, and having been named an archbishop, was consecrated in February of that year by Archbishop Tagino of Magdeburg.
 Owing to a regional conflict between the Holy Roman Emperor Henry II and Duke Boleslaus I of Poland, Bruno could not go directly to Poland so he set out for Hungary.
-There he went to the places that Adalbert of Prague had attended.
+There, he went to the places that Adalbert of Prague had attended.

-Bruno tried to persuade Ahtum, the Duke of Banat, who was under jurisdiction of Patriarchate of Constantinople to accept the jurisdiction of the Bishop of Rome, but this precipitated a large controversy leading to organized opposition from local monks.
+Bruno tried to persuade Ahtum, the Duke of Banat, who was under the jurisdiction of Patriarchate of Constantinople to accept the jurisdiction of the Bishop of Rome, but this precipitated a large controversy leading to organised opposition from local monks.
 Bruno elected to gracefully exit the region after he first finished his book, the famous "Life of Adalbert of Prague," a literary memorial giving a history of the (relatively recent) conversion of the Hungarians.

 After this diplomatic failure, Bruno went to Kyiv, where Grand Duke Vladimir I authorized him to make Christian converts among the Pechenegs, semi-nomadic Turkic peoples living between the Danube and the Don rivers.
 Bruno spent five months there and baptized some thirty adults.
 He helped to bring about a peace treaty between them and the ruler of Kyiv.

 Before leaving for Poland, Bruno consecrated a bishop for the Pechenegs.
-While in Poland he consecrated the first Bishop of Sweden and is said to have sent emissaries to baptize the king of Sweden, whose mother had come from Poland.
+While in Poland, he consecrated the first Bishop of Sweden and is said to have sent emissaries to baptise the king of Sweden, whose mother had come from Poland.
 Bruno found out that his friend Benedict and four companions had been killed by robbers in 1003.
 Bruno took eyewitness accounts and wrote down a touching history of the so-called Five Martyred Brothers.